-At the end of this valuation, the Ofi Invest Group can reduce the volumes of orders entrusted to a market broker, or remove it temporarily or permanently from its list of authorised service providers.
+At the end of this assessment, the Ofi invest Group may reduce the volume of orders entrusted to a market broker or remove the broker temporarily or permanently from its list of authorised service providers.

 This valuation can be based on an analysis report provided by an independent service provider.